 ‘Britain Open for Business’

-For good reason, the UK is, and has been for quite a few years now, the number one destination in Europe for foreign direct investment projects but what makes the UK such an attractive proposition?
+For good reason, the UK is, and has been for quite a few years now, the number one destination in Europe for foreign direct investment in digital tech projects but what makes the UK such an attractive proposition for a US tech company when it comes to establishing a European subsidiary?

 - The UK government is taking active and positive steps to position the UK as an international hub for tech companies who are looking to thrive, innovate and grow.

-- The UK’s Corporation Tax of only 20%, one of the lowest in the G20.
-Compared to the US’ 40% the UK is a Corporate Tax Haven.
+- The UK’s Corporation Tax of only 19%, is one of the lowest in Europe.
+Compared to France at 28% and Germany at 30%.

-- The availability of the R&D Tax Credit which enables companies (depending on their size and circumstances) that incur costs in developing new products, processes or services to receive a cash payment or tax deduction.
+- R&D tax incentives which enable companies (depending on their size and circumstances) that incur costs in developing new products, processes or services to receive a cash payment or tax deduction.

-- The availability of Patent Box which allows companies to apply a lower rate of Corporation Tax of 10% on profits earned after 1 April 2013 from patented inventions and certain innovations.
+- The Patent Box which allows companies to apply a reduced rate of 10% Corporation Tax if it exploits patented inventions and innovations.

 - Excellent quality of life for US business executives and their families.
 The UK provides a range of housing options, a public and private health service, a public and private education system as well as a diverse and rich range of sporting and cultural activities.